18F/development-guide/_guide/_pages/continuous-deployment.md

 ## Add manifests
 Cloud.gov (and Cloud Foundry) use manifest files to specify how an app should be built on cloud.gov.
 You will now add two separate files, a `manifest.yml` for your production app and a `manifest-staging.yml` for your development application.

 Generally your production application will have multiple instances while your staging will only have one.
 Manifests can be short and sweet, or extensive.
-For the full cloud foundry documentation on manifests see here: <https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest>.
+See the full [cloud foundry documentation on manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest).

 For an example manifest and manifest-staging see here:
 [Acquisitions Manifest](https://github.com/18F/acquisitions.18f.gov/blob/develop/manifest.yml)